NikitaPokharel/git/README.md

 3. Rub the salmon vigorously with butter.

-   By "vigerous", we mean a strictly vertical motion.
+   By "vigorous", we mean a strictly vertical motion.
 Julia Child once quipped:

    > Up and down and all around, that's how butter on salmon goes.